Register Online Here (English)

 Please complete this form and submit it to your child’s home school prior to the start of the school year to indicate your intent to enroll your child in an alternative kindergarten placement.
 This signed form, dated prior to the start of the school year, must be submitted to AACPS prior to enrollment in first grade.

 Delay of Kindergarten Enrollment Maturity Waiver

-State Board of Education regulations allow parents/guardians to submit a one year level of maturity waiver for a kindergarten age child if the parents believe that a delay in kindergarten attendance is in the best interest of their child.
+State Board of Education regulations allow parents/guardians to submit a one year level of maturity waiver for a kindergarten aged child if the parents believe that a delay in kindergarten attendance is in the best interest of their child.
 Such a child, however, must attend kindergarten the next year.
-Students age eligible for kindergarten and on a kindergarten waiver are not able to attend a public prekindergarten.
-For more information call 410-222-5441
+Students who are age eligible for kindergarten and on a kindergarten waiver are not able to attend public prekindergarten.
+For more information call 410-222-5441.

-- File a completed Kindergarten Waiver Request form to Early Childhood Office, Anne Arundel County Public Schools 2644 Riva Road, Annapolis, MD 21401.
+- File a completed Kindergarten Waiver Request form with the Early Childhood Office, Anne Arundel County Public Schools, 2644 Riva Road, Annapolis, MD 21401.
 Approval will be considered by the Deputy Superintendent of Schools before the opening of the school year in which the child turns five years old; and

 Register that child in kindergarten the following school year.

-If a parents or legal guardian feels that it is in the best interests of the child who is already enrolled in kindergarten be withdrawn from kindergarten, the parent or guardian may file a written request to withdraw the child from the program and delay kindergarten attendance until the following school year.
+If a parent or legal guardian feels that it is in the best interest of the child who is already enrolled in kindergarten to be withdrawn from kindergarten, the parent or guardian may file a written request to withdraw the child from the program and delay kindergarten attendance until the following school year.